jamesc127/DSE_Java_Singleton/README.md

 ## Statements & Queries
 ### Simple Statements
 Use `SimpleStatement` for queries that will be executed only once (or a few times) in your application.
 The `Insert` class in this demo program uses a SimpleStatement for an insert.
-See the below code, which also examplifies an explicitly stated `ConsistencyLevel` and [see this page](https://docs.datastax.com/en/developer/java-driver-dse/1.6/manual/statements/simple/) for more information.
+See the below code, which also exemplifies an explicitly stated `ConsistencyLevel` and [see this page](https://docs.datastax.com/en/developer/java-driver-dse/1.6/manual/statements/simple/) for more information.
 ```
 //Create a simple statement for an insert.
 Use this methodology only for infrequent inserts, otherwise use prepared statements
 private static Statement newInsert = new SimpleStatement(